Special Interest Group Policy

 - Will not act independently in the name of or on behalf of the Society

 - Forbidden to engage in independent fundraising

-- Should not communicate opinions or positions in the name of ASPHO without express prior consent or approval of the Board of Trustees.
+- Should not publish or communicate opinions or positions in the name of ASPHO without express prior consent or approval of the Board of Trustees.